 Filling In Fields On A PDF

 You can also print out a "filled in" PDF by embedding the PDF on a Step, and then placing Variable text Widgets on top of the PDF in the appropriate places.
 The step will print as displayed in the Tulip Player.

 - Embed a PDF on a step that is sized to the appropriate resolution.

 - Add Variable text widgets on top of the appropriate fields from the PDF.
 These will be dynamically filled in when the app is used in the Player.

 - If the PDF has multiple pages, add a new step in Tulip for each page in the PDF and repeat the pattern above.

 Saving the App Data Locally in A PDF

 The print dialog is also the best way to save app data on a local computer in a PDF.
 Rather than pressing Print in the system dialog, select Save as PDF to save the step and live data in a local file.

 Here are some rules around which app content will not work well when printed.

-Machine Attribute Widget: These will rarely work properly.
-A better pattern for a report that wishes to capture the last known output would be to have a trigger on machine output that stores that output into a local variable, which is then displayed via some custom widget.
+- Machine Attribute Widget: These will rarely work properly.
+A better pattern for a report that wishes to capture the last known output is to have a trigger on machine output that stores the output into a local variable, which is then displayed via a custom widget.